scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 ### Error handling

 If an error occurs during the transaction, the transaction will be automatically rolled back by using `executeTwoPcTransaction()`.
-The implementation to invoke the `rollback` gRPC endpoint of Customer Service also needs to be passed as a parameter to the API with other ones (the code is [here](order-service/src/main/java/sample/order/OrderService.java#L134-L141)):
+The implementation to invoke the `rollback` gRPC endpoint of the Customer Service also needs to be passed as a parameter to the API with other ones (the code is [here](order-service/src/main/java/sample/order/OrderService.java#L134-L141)):

 ```java
 Collections.singletonList(